 How to invest during sideways markets

-Our best advice for investing when markets are going nowhere is not too different to when markets are rising.
-Focus on asset allocation, rebalance periodically, keep costs low and avoid the temptation to get in and out based on market commentary.
+Our advice for investing when markets are going is no different to when markets are rising.
+Focus on investing into a broad range of different assets, rebalance periodically (or let Stockspot do it for you), keep your costs low and avoid the temptation to get in and out based on market commentary.

-Here are some other factors to keep in mind when markets have no short term trend:
+Here are some other factors to keep in mind when markets have no short term trend in the share market:

 Dividends can make up most of your returns in sideways markets, so don’t forget them.
-Over the past 12 months to August 2017, the Stockspot Topaz portfolio has generated dividends of 3.63% and capital returns of 2.33%.
-Dividends have therefore accounted for 61% of the total return of 5.96%.
+Over the past 4 months to October 2019, the Stockspot Topaz portfolio has generated dividends of 1.85% and capital returns of 1.49%.

-In the short-term, diversification means being disappointed with some parts of your portfolio.
-However you won’t be disappointed with your portfolio over the long-term which is the only time frame that really matters!
+In the short-term, diversification can leave you disappointed with some parts of your portfolio which inevitably rise slower than others.
+However you won’t be disappointed with your portfolio over the long-term!

 Rebalancing and re-investing dividends

-In periods of choppy sideways markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
-This is part of what we’re continually managing for clients.
+In periods of sideways markets, the best way to buy low, sell high and keep your risk level consistent is through rebalancing.
+This is something we’re continually managing for clients.

 Remember, sideways markets can be a friend in disguise if you are still in the accumulation phase of your life.
 You can buy stocks at lower prices rather than constantly buying higher and higher as markets rise.